inesc-id-esw/jvstm/Publications.md

 Here are some scientific publications related to research on the JVSTM.
 They are sorted by publication year.

+  * **Strongly Consistent Transactions for Enterprise Applications: Using Software Transactional Memory to Improve Consistency and Performance of Read-Dominated Workloads**, Sérgio Miguel Fernandes, 2014, Ph.D. thesis, University of Lisbon

   * **Practical Parallel Nesting for Software Transactional Memory**, Nuno Diegues, João Cachopo, 2013,  DISC '13: Proceedings of the 27th International Symposium on Distributed Computing